-We have available 5 staff psychologists, 2 licensed marriage and family therapists, 4 post-graduate residents, and 1-4 master's level practicum students.
+We have available 8 staff psychotherapists (7 doctoral level and one post-masters level), 3 post-graduate residents, and 3-4 master's level practicum students.
 Much of our agency's ability to provide brief psychotherapy to the student population is due to the presence on our staff of therapists in training.

 The post-graduate residents have completed their graduate level coursework in clinical or counseling psychology.
-They are currently accumulating the field experience necessary for licensure as professional Psychologists.
+They are currently accumulating the field experience necessary for licensure as professional Psychologists or Marriage and Family Therapists.

 CAPS practicum students are currently enrolled in HSU's Counseling Psychology or Social Work programs.
 They are completing their final year of coursework and are accumulating hours toward completion of their Master's degrees.

 All trainees work under the supervision of licensed therapists on staff.
-Our Training Director, Dr. Eliot Altschul coordinates all trainee supervision.
-Contact Dr. Eliot Altschul if you have any questions about the training program or clinical supervision of trainees.
+Our Training Director, Dr. Lori Brown coordinates all trainee supervision.
+Contact Dr. Lori Brown if you have any questions about the training program or clinical supervision of trainees.

 We provide short-term individual, couples, and group psychotherapy and counseling, crisis services, and assessment/referral services for enrolled HSU students.